|Researched by||Dr Heidi Tillin & Jacqueline Hill||Refereed by||This information is not refereed.|

 Semibalanus balanoides sheltered from the sun grew bigger than unshaded individuals (Hatton, 1938; cited in Wethey, 1984), although the effect may be due to indirect cooling effects rather than shading.
 Barnacles are also frequently found under algal canopies suggesting that they are tolerant of shading.
 Light levels have also been demonstrated to influence a number of phases of the reproductive cycle in Semibalanus balanoides.
 In general, light inhibits aspects of the breeding cycle.
 Penis development is inhibited by light (Barnes & Stone, 1972) while Tighe-Ford (1967) showed that constant light inhibited gonad maturation and fertilization.
 Davenport & Crisp (unpublished data from Menai Bridge, Wales, cited from Davenport et al., 2005) found that experimental exposure to either constant darkness, or 6 h light: 18 h dark photoperiods induced autumn breeding in Semibalanus.
 They also confirmed that very low continuous light intensities (little more than starlight) inhibited breeding.
 Latitudinal variations in the timing of the onset of reproductive phases (egg mass hardening) have been linked to the length of darkness (night) experienced by individuals rather than temperature (Davenport et al., 2005).
 Changes in light levels associated with climate change (increased cloud cover) were considered to have the potential to alter the timing of reproduction (Davenport et al., 2005) and to shift the range limits of this species southward.
 However, it is not clear how these findings may reflect changes in light levels from artificial sources, and whether observable changes would occur at the population level as a result.
 There is, therefore, 'No evidence' on which to base an assessment.

 No direct evidence was found to assess this pressure.
 As the larvae of Patella vulgata and Semibalanus balanoides are planktonic and are transported by water movements, barriers that reduce the degree of tidal excursion may alter larval supply to suitable habitats from source populations.
 However, the presence of barriers may enhance local population supply by preventing the loss of larvae from enclosed habitats.
-As both species are widely distributed and have larvae capable of long distance transport, resistance to this pressure is assessed as 'High' and resilience as 'High' by default.
-This biotope is therefore considered to be 'Not sensitive'.
+As both species are widely distributed and have larvae capable of long distance transport, resistance to this pressure is assessed as 'High' and resilience as 'High' (by default).
+This biotope is therefore assessed as 'Not sensitive'.

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|